 Within two months of its launch, Tada app had 200,000 downloads.
 As per the startup, 80 % of its users are repeat customers, and this although Tada taxis are 10 to 20% more expensive.
 The unique feature of Tada taxis drivers unable to refuse passengers could be one reason behind its popularity.
 When a user calls for Tada taxi the driver doesn’t know the destination until the user arrives and hence the driver can’t refuse passengers, which is usually the major complaint about taxi hire services.
 The Tada vans have free WiFi and mobile phone chargers.
 The drivers are on a fixed pay contract of 10,000 won regardless of the distance they drive.

 Tada’s service popularity is in contrast with that of Kakao mobility, which had to stall the launch of its ride-sharing service due to major protests in the country.
 Even Uber had to wrap up its services in South Korea in 2013.
 South Korea has stringent law that bans privately owned cars from being offered for profit-making services, but an exception clause states they can be used during commute times.
 VCNC claims its service as legal with 11-seater vans and outsourced drivers.

 Aiming for mobility innovation amidst obstacles

-While the ride-sharing service in the country might be termed as a tough business, the people behind Tada and VNCN now are confident of making it work.
-VNCN is now owned by SoCar, which was started by a veteran in startups and social ventures Lee Jae-woong.
+While the ride-sharing service in the country might be termed as a tough business, the people behind Tada and VCNC now are confident of making it work.
+VCNC is now owned by SoCar, which was started by a veteran in startups and social ventures Lee Jae-woong.
 Lee is a first generation entrepreneur, who had founded internet giant Daum Communication, now Kakao Corp.